lee-lindley/app_csv/README.md

 Note that numbers and dates can be double quoted.
 Consider a number format of '$999,999.99' with a comma separator, or perhaps a date format that includes a colon with a colon separator.
 Luckily, Excel figures that all out just fine and treats them as numbers and dates anyway.

-## destructor

-Calls *app_dbms_sql.close_cursor* which in turn also calls *dbms_sql.close_cursor*.
-Deletes the *app_dbms_sql* package global associative array entry for the object context.
-It is not required that you call *destructor*.
-When you exit the session, everything is taken care of; however, if you are going to continue operations in the session, it is a good idea to call it to free up the memory and resources associated with the cursor.

 ## get_rows